Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Methods

 \subsection{Background on Causal Abstraction}

-\paragraph{Causal Models} We represent black box networks and interpretable algorithms using causal models that consist of \textit{variables} that take on \textit{values} according to \textit{causal mechanisms}.
-An \textit{intervention} is an operation that edits some of the causal mechanisms in a model.
+\paragraph{Causal Models} We represent black box networks and interpretable algorithms using causal models that consist of \textit{variables} taking on \textit{values} according to \textit{causal mechanisms}.
+We distinguish a set of \emph{input variables} with possible values $\mathbf{Inputs}$.
+An \textit{intervention} is an operation that edits some causal mechanisms in a model.
 We denote the output of a causal model $\mathcal{M}$ provided an input $\mathbf{x}$ as $\mathcal{M}(\mathbf{x})$.